Knowledge base

 Refer to this other guide to manage this type of record in a DNS zone.

-If you use other mail providers in addition to Infomaniak, you must obtain their SPF and then merge it with Infomaniak's according to a specific syntax.
+If you use other email providers in addition to Infomaniak, you need to obtain their SPF and then merge it with Infomaniak's according to a specific syntax.

-... the final SPF to be inserted into your DNS zone must be in the following form:
+... the final SPF to be inserted in your DNS zone must be in the form:

-Multiple SPF records are limited to a maximum of 10 inclusions.
+Multiple SPFs are limited to a maximum of 10 inclusions.

 Check the SPF record(s)

-The global security tool on the Infomaniak Manager allows for easy verification and correction of any problematic records.
+The Global Security tool on the Infomaniak Manager allows you to easily check and correct any problematic records you may have.

-In case of a problem, it is recommended to analyze your domain name on MxToolbox to check if your SPF contains syntax errors, too many inclusions, or any other issue that could lead to an error:
+In case of a problem, it is recommended to analyze your domain name on MxToolbox to check if your SPF contains syntax errors, too many inclusions, or other issues that could lead to an error:

 … or directly at the address https://mxtoolbox.com/spf.aspx.

-This guide explains how to connect the Outlook 2019 email application to an email address hosted by Infomaniak.
+This guide explains how to connect the desktop app Outlook 2019 (Windows desktop application) to an email address hosted by Infomaniak.

 Prerequisites